Section Image

 Homes less expensive than Park Township

-The median home sale price is $350,000, just $10,000 more than the median in Holland, yet $100,000 less than the median in Park Township.
-Housing developments can be found all over Holland Township, featuring mostly single-family homes, such as mid-century ranch styles and split-levels, along with large New Traditional houses.
-The northeast side of town is more rural with homes and acres of land surrounded by farmland.
+The median home sale price is $350,000, just $10,000 more than the median in Holland yet $100,000 less than the median in Park Township.
+Single-family housing developments can be found all over Holland Township, most featuring midcentury ranch-style homes, split-level homes or large New Traditionals.
+The northeast side of town is more rural, with large lots surrounded by farmland.

-Though there are many permanent residents, some treat Holland Township as a second home and rent out their homes to vacationers.
-That’s an advantage of living here, rather than Park Township, where homeowners are banned from having short-term rental properties.
-“That’s kind of the whole point of West Michigan,” Wisk says, “It’s like a resort area and people want to be able to rent out their homes when they’re away.”
+Though there are many permanent residents in Holland Township, some treat the area as a second-home community, where they can rent out their homes to vacationers — an advantage of living here rather than Park Township, where homeowners are banned from hosting short-term rentals.
+“That’s kind of the whole point of West Michigan,” Wisk says.
+“It’s like a resort area, and people want to be able to rent out their homes when they’re away.”

 Retailers and restaurants on U.S. 31 and local establishments downtown

 Shopping centers with dozens of national retailers and grocery stores line U.S. 31.
 The area is also full of chain restaurants and a handful of local establishments, including lots of Mexican options, such as The Fat Burrito, where the specialty is in the name.
-Crazy Horse Steak House is a staple, where locals enjoy its famous prime rib and pinning dollars on the wall, which go toward charities that support the community.
-Not far across the Macatawa River, downtown Holland is full of shops, restaurants and bars, featuring the largest snowmelt system in North America.
-“If there’s a blizzard, you can walk up and down the sidewalks of Downtown Holland, so there’s always something to do.”
+At Crazy Horse Steak House, diners can enjoy prime rib, then pin some cash to the wall for a donation that goes toward local charities.
+Across the Macatawa River, downtown Holland is full of shops, restaurants and bars, featuring the largest snowmelt system in North America.
+“If there’s a blizzard, you can walk up and down the sidewalks of downtown Holland, so there’s always something to do.”

 Two highly rated school districts

 Most students are zoned to West Ottawa Public Schools, which receives an A grade from Niche.
 Students at West Ottawa High have the opportunity to take dual enrollment courses through five colleges and can graduate with an International Baccalaureate degree.
 Students on the east side of the township are served by Zeeland Public Schools, which also receives an A Niche grade.
 The district has two high schools, but those in Holland Township attend Zeeland West High School.
-The Zeeland West Dux are known for their powerhouse football program, winning five state championships since 2011, with the most recent in 2024.
+The Zeeland West Dux are known for their powerhouse football program, which has won five state championships since 2011.

 Two community parks, an ice rink and a private golf club